 If you have a small or medium business and your application for credit is refused by one of the participating banks you may apply to the Credit Review Office to have your case reviewed.

 The Credit Guarantee Scheme encourages additional lending to small and medium businesses who are commercially viable but have difficulty in accessing credit.
-Under the Scheme eligible applicants will be helped to get a loan and to establish a favourable credit history.
-Since 23 February 2015, changes to the Credit Guarantee Scheme include increasing the maximum length of the guarantee from 3 to 7 years.
-Also, the Scheme now allows for refinancing loans where the business’s bank is exiting the Irish credit market.
+Under the Scheme eligible applicants will be assisted in obtaining a loan and in establishing a favourable credit history.
 You can find out more in the information booklet about the Scheme.
 There are also Customer Frequently Asked Questions (pdf) and eligibility criteria.

 If your business is having difficulties, you can apply to the Small Business Advice Programme for free advice.